Find out what you should bring for a court or tribunal hearing, how you can get support, and what to expect on the day

 Before coming to your hearing, read our full guidance on coming to court or tribunal during the pandemic, and how we’re keeping courts and tribunals safe, secure and clean.

 What to bring with you

-If you are coming to a court or tribunal for a hearing, you should bring:
+If you’re coming to a court or tribunal for a hearing, bring: